-A nurse identified as Rebecca LeAn Smith, 39 has pleaded no contest on Thursday in providing substandard care to a 77-year-old Placerville nursing home woman.
+A nurse identified as Rebecca LeAn Smith, 39, pleaded no contest on Thursday in providing substandard care to a 77-year-old Placerville nursing home woman.
 The allegations are simply shocking.
 This case is reverberating across the state.

 Many know that elder abuse is a crime.
 But it is also a civil wrong that a victim or their family can sue upon.
 Smith pleaded no contest to felony elder abuse and agreed to help prosecutors in a criminal case against her former supervisor.

-So in this case, if there were a general release, that would mean that all parties in a civil action would be dismissed out of any future claims by the survivors.
+So, in this case, if there were a general release, that would mean that all parties in a civil action would be dismissed from any future claims by the survivors.

-The California attorney general took legal steps four years after Esco’s death to charge Smith and the former director of nursing Donna Darlene Palmer, 58 with felony elder abuse.
+The California attorney general took legal steps four years after Esco’s death to charge Smith and the former director of nursing Donna Darlene Palmer, 58, with felony elder abuse.
 The charges included the special allegation of “inflicting great bodily injury.”
-In cases of victims over the age of 70, this adds five years to a prison sentence.
+In cases of victims over 70, this adds five years to a prison sentence.

-The preliminary hearing for the nurses’ scheduled for Thursday in El Dorado Superior Court, where Smith’s attorney agreed to a deal.
+The preliminary hearing for the nurses is scheduled for Thursday in El Dorado Superior Court, where Smith’s attorney agreed to a deal.
 The judge granted a postponement in the case.
 Smith said in a statement after the hearing that she had responsibility.

-Don Esco who died October 8th, worked closely with Muni for months after the death of Jonnie Esco, his wife of almost 61 years.
+Don Esco, who died October 8, worked closely with Muni for months after the death of Jonnie Esco, his wife of almost 61 years.
 He died at the age of 82 after undergoing surgery to relieve chronic back pain.
 Don Esco is a retired Air Force veteran.

 He pressed for justice in criminal court for the death of his wife.
 Due to his declining health, he was permitted to testify before the tribunal in August.
 He said in a statement that he was “living on borrowed time” and was concerned he would not see the conclusion of the criminal case.

-According to Muni, the plea agreement by Smith is by Don Esco’s wishes.
-He regarded Smith as a working mother, attempting to make ends meet for her children.
+According to Muni, the plea agreement by Smith is to Don Esco’s wishes.
+He regarded Smith as a working mother attempting to make ends meet for her children.
 Muni said Esco felt “considerable compassion” for Smith.

-Johnnie Esco had dementia, and the state’s criminal case contends that both nurses failed to provide proper care or to sufficiently supervise staff members, who were caring for Esco, who was sent to the facility in 2008 to recuperate, after being hospitalized for pneumonia.
+Johnnie Esco had dementia, and the state’s criminal case contends that both nurses failed to provide proper care or sufficiently supervise staff members caring for Esco, who was sent to the facility in 2008 to recuperate after being hospitalized for pneumonia.

-Johnnie Esco died approximately 17 hours after transportation to the hospital, after developing a severe fecal impaction at the nursing home.
-The hospital staff documented injuries that Don Esco found two days before his wife being admitted to the hospital.
+Johnnie Esco died approximately 17 hours after transportation to the hospital after developing a severe fecal impaction at the nursing home.
+The hospital staff documented injuries Don Esco found two days before his wife was admitted.

-Smith is pleading no contest, is the same as a guilty plea and has agreed to 270 days in jail.
-This is a suspended sentence, in trade for her full cooperation.
-The special allegation was dismissed against Smith, who at the time was a licensed vocational nurse.
+Smith is pleading no contest, which is the same as a guilty plea and has agreed to 270 days in jail.
+This is a suspended sentence in trade for her full cooperation.
+The particular allegation was dismissed against Smith, who at the time was a licensed vocational nurse.

-It looks as though the nurses in some of these homes become cynical and hardened.
+It looks like the nurses in some homes become cynical and hardened.
 During Johnnie Esco’s stay nursing home, Palmer was a registered nurse and director of nursing at the El Dorado Care Center.

-Thursday a crying Smith said that she accepts responsibility.
-However, she said she hada ‘high patient caseload.”
+Thursday, a crying Smith said that she accepts responsibility.
+However, she said she had a ‘high patient caseload.”
 She told us that she and the other nurses felt overwhelmed.
 Ehline Law Firm mourns the loss of the survivors.
-We also warn the public against these sorts of homes on his portal website.
+We also warn the public against these homes on his portal website.